Reflux Surgery & Hiatal Hernia Repair

-Achieve acid reflux relief with laparoscopic hiatal hernia repair at GI Surgical Specialists.
+Achieve acid reflux relief with hiatal hernia repair at

 Many people who suffer from gastroesophageal reflux disease (GERD) also suffer from the condition known as hiatal hernia.
+In fact, a hiatal hernia is often the cause of acid reflux.
 A hiatal hernia occurs when the top part of the stomach passes through the opening of the diaphragm separating the abdominal cavity from the chest cavity.
-This opening is the esophageal hiatus or diaphragmatic hiatus.
 To effectively prevent stomach content reflux the hiatus and lower esophageal sphincter (LES), the muscular valve between the stomach and esophagus that prevents reflux, must both function properly.
 Hiatal hernias are known to weaken the LES, making it easier for stomach acids to reflux back up into the esophagus.
+If you have a hiatal hernia and reflux medications aren’t controlling your symptoms, hiatal hernia repair is the key to stopping your GERD!

 What causes a hiatal hernia?

-The exact cause of a hiatal hernia is unknown but experts believe pregnancy, abdominal injury, constipation, straining and excessive vomiting may contribute to the weakening of support tissue that may prompt a hiatal hernia.
+The exact cause of a hiatal hernia is unknown but experts believe pregnancy, abdominal injury, constipation, straining, excessive vomiting or any factor increasing the pressure in the abdomen may contribute to the weakening of support tissue that may prompt a hiatal hernia.

 What are the symptoms of a hiatal hernia?